open-learning/git4ol/README.md

 > author@shell:~/mock$ git fetch origin refs/markdown@0.0.0/*:refs/markdown@0.0.0/*
 >```

-Which let's us interactively choose what commits we need to edit via a text ui.
-Change the `pick` to `edit` on the commits that need editing and save:
+Which let's us interactively choose what commits we need to edit.
+Change the word `pick` to `edit` on the commits that need editing and save:

 ```
 edit cf92883 Phrase Emphasis